cmtickle/baitless-news/README.md

 }
 ```

 It fetches the latest UK headlines from the Daily Express RSS feed, pares them down, and asks GPT-5-nano to rewrite each title and description for clarity.
+Because Workers do not expose `DOMParser`, the feed is parsed with a lightweight regex helper instead of a full XML DOM.
 Network calls are made on demand; consider caching before shipping to production.

 ### Required environment values